 Each type has its own unique way of targeting discomfort, and what works best can depend on the type of arthritis you have, the location of your pain, and your personal preferences.
 Let’s break down the most common types of topical analgesics so you can feel more confident in your choice.

-Cooling Relief: Menthol and Camphor
+How Cooling Menthol and Camphor Provide Relief

 If you’ve ever used a pain relief cream that creates a cooling tingle, you’ve experienced the power of counterirritants.
 Ingredients like menthol and camphor work by producing a cooling sensation on the skin.
 This sensation doesn’t directly change the source of the pain, but it does create a competing signal that can distract your brain from the discomfort, providing temporary relief.
 Think of it as giving your nerves something else to focus on.
 These are some of the most common and effective plant-based ingredients found in over-the-counter topicals for muscle and joint aches.